-In May 2020, the Meeting entered into a loan in the amount of \$42,523 with Sandy Spring Bank under the U.S. Small Business Administration (SBA) Paycheck Protection Program (PPP), which was established by the CARES Act.
-The loan is eligible for forgiveness pursuant to terms and conditions of the CARES Act, which minimally requires that (1) the loan proceeds be used to cover eligible expenses, which include payroll costs, mortgage interest, rent and utilities, and (2) the number of employees and compensation levels are generally maintained.
+In May 2020 and February 2021, the Meeting entered into loans in the amount of \$42,523 each, with Sandy Spring Bank under the U.S. Small Business Administration (SBA) Paycheck Protection Program (PPP), which was established by the CARES Act.
+The loans are eligible for forgiveness pursuant to terms and conditions of the CARES Act, which minimally requires that (1) the loan proceeds be used to cover eligible expenses, which include payroll costs, mortgage interest, rent and utilities, and (2) the number of employees and compensation levels are generally maintained.
 The portion of the loan that is not forgiven bear interest at 1.00% and is due in monthly payments over a period of two years.
 Principal and interest payments were originally deferred for the first six months of the loan.
 In October 2020, the SBA extended the deferral period for loan repayments to either (1) the date that the SBA remits the Meeting's loan forgiveness amount to the lender or (2) if the Meeting does not apply for loan forgiveness, 10 months after the end of the Meeting's loan forgiveness covered period.

 The Meeting has elected to record the loan as debt in accordance with Accounting Standards Codification (ASC) 470, Debt and recognize income from loan forgiveness in accordance with ASC 405-20, Extinguishment of Liabilities and ASC 450-30, Gain Contingencies.
 The portion of the loan that is ultimately forgiven will be recognized as a gain on extinguishment of debt when the loan is, in part or wholly, legally forgiven by the SBA.
-Management anticipates that the full loan will be forgiven as the Meeting has used the loan proceeds to cover eligible expenses and has maintained the necessary employee and compensation levels for loan forgiveness in accordance with the CARES Act.
-As of June 30, 2020, \$42,523 is recorded as a PPP loan payable on the accompanying statement of financial position.
+As of June 30, 2021 and 2020, \$85,046 is recorded as a PPP loan payable on the accompanying statements of financial position.
+On July 21, 2021 and October 21, 2021, the Meeting received forgiveness of the full amount of PPP loans outstanding.